zassmin/honey/README.md

     * UK
     * China
     * Bolivia
-  * `169.54.233.117` appears to be from softlayer, a payments company :confused:
 * unresolved questions raised by data collected:
   * How do I find the malware?